 The Libraries provide a wide range of library resources and services.
-The Libraries' collection consists of a variety of print and digital resources, including over 2.7 million volumes (e-books and print); 87,000 print and electronic journals, 2,200 linear feet of manuscripts and 2.0 million microform, map and multimedia items.
+The Libraries' collection consists of a variety of print and digital resources, including over 2.2 million volumes (e-books and print); 174,000 print and electronic journals, 425 online databases, 2,200 linear feet of manuscripts and 2 million microform, map and multimedia items.

-- The Glenn G. Bartle Library, named after the University’s first president, contains collections and other resources in the humanities, social sciences, mathematical and computer sciences, as well as government documents.
-It also houses the Fine Arts Collection, Special Collections, Preservation and University Archives.
+- The Glenn G. Bartle Library, named after the University’s first president, contains collections and other resources in the humanities, fine arts, social sciences, mathematical and computer sciences, as well as government documents.
+It also houses the Special Collections, Preservation and University Archives.

 - The Science Library holds resources related to science and engineering disciplines, as well as a map collection.